algogz/questions/q/aws-devop-pro.md

 ### QUESTION 223
 What needs to be done in order to remotely access a Docker daemon running on Linux?

-- A. addcertificateauthenticationtothedockerAPI B. changetheencryptionleveltoTLS
+- A. add certificate authentication to the docker API B. change the encryption level to TLS
 - C. enabletheTCPsocket
-- D. bindtheDockerAPItoaunixsocket
+- D. bind the Docker API to a unix socket

 <details><summary>Answer:</summary><p> C